 Nearly all of us will have come across comments or content online that shocked or even offended us, sometimes leaving us feeling isolated or powerless to change the conversation.
 And for young people in particular, this sense of vulnerability can be heightened if it’s difficult to judge whether a piece of content is real, especially when something is shared on social media by a trusted friend.

-That’s why we’re launching Internet Citizens, a series of day-long workshops for 13-18 year olds in cities across the UK, as part of our global YouTube Creators for Change programme which supports creators who are tackling social issues and promoting awareness, tolerance and empathy on their YouTube channels.
-The workshops will help young people find a positive sense of belonging online and teach skills on how to participate safely and responsibly, and use tools such as flagging and comment moderation to make the web better for all.
+That’s why we launched Be Internet Citizens, a series of day-long workshops across the UK, as part of our global YouTube Creators for Change programme which supports creators who are tackling social issues and promoting awareness, tolerance and empathy on their YouTube channels.
+The workshops help young people find a positive sense of belonging online and teach skills on how to participate safely and responsibly, and use tools such as flagging and comment moderation to make the web better for all.
 Some of the specific topics include how to deal with hate speech, fake news, echo chambers and using video to bring diverse groups together.

-Our curriculum was designed by experts from the Institute for Strategic Dialogue, in partnership with UK Youth and Livity, and was also informed by our work with an advisory council including Faith Associates, Active Change Foundation, the MET Police, Demos and the Diana Award.
-Hosting these workshops are Alain 'Fusion' Clapham and Efe Ezekiel, along with YouTube creator Nadir Nahdi, Founder of BENI, all of whom have mastered the art of using their voice and creativity to drive social change.
+Our curriculum was designed by experts from the ISD (Institute for Strategic Dialogue), in partnership with UK Youth and Livity, and was also informed by our work with an advisory council including Faith Associates, Active Change Foundation, the MET Police, Demos and the Diana Award.
+Hosting these workshops are youth mentors and YouTube creators who have mastered the art of using their voice and creativity to drive social change.

 “The internet has given me a community, passion and platform to raise my voice and be heard, and to be able to share the mechanics of how to do that is a great privilege.”— nadir nahdi, founder of beni